dduygaucho/Street-Degraves-Recycling-Center-Analysis/README.md

-This assignment aims at exploring and evaluating Street Degraves Recycling Center's performance and predicting its recycling rate from Melbourne's waste disposal based on recent waste trends.
+This project aims at exploring and evaluating Street Degraves Recycling Center's performance and predicting its recycling rate from Melbourne's waste disposal based on recent waste trends.

 List of dependencies:
 1. numpy